Need to talk? Call 1800 882 436.

 What is Down syndrome?

-Down syndrome is a genetic condition causing mild-moderate intellectual disability, typical facial features, and physical growth delays.
-The disorder is also known as 'trisomy 21' as it involves the presence of an extra copy of chromosome 21.
+Down syndrome is also known as 'trisomy 21' as it involves the presence of an extra copy of chromosome 21.
+It is named after Dr John Langdon Down who identified the condition.

-People with Down syndrome usually have mild-moderate intellectual impairment.
-This often leads to learning difficulties and may include developmental delay with speech and language.
+People with Down syndrome usually have mild to moderate intellectual impairment.
+This can lead to learning difficulties and may include a delay with the development of speech and language.

-People with Down syndrome often share common physical features, such as:
+People with Down syndrome can have distinctive physical features, such as:

 • small head, ears and mouth